 Occupational licensing- Examples include educational, state licensing and quota limits on the number of people who can enter a certain profession.
 The consultant I mentioned early in this post fits these criteria.

-As you grow your business beyond the early struggle phase, you can overcome the challenges of breaking through any barriers to entry by innovating new and unexpected value in the marketplace rather than compete for the value already created by others.
+As you grow your business beyond the early struggle phase, the barrier to entry you will face will be in the mind of a customer.
+You can remove that barrier by innovating new and unexpected value in the marketplace rather than compete for the value already created by others.

 If you found this post useful, please subscribe to the blog.